 Inside this article

 In this case, we want to filter so that we only see rows of data where the color is Black.
-So we'll ask to show rows where: Color = "Black".
+Using formulas, we'll ask to show rows where: Color = "Black".
 When you like your formula, hit enter.
 Remember, you can also use the simple picker interface if you prefer.

 To remove a filter, simply click the trash icon next to the formula.